This page describes the Magnolia i18n API, which is based on standard Java resource bundles.

 Here is the message bundle file for the translation of the

 Note that Magnolia provides many so called "generic keys" which are already translated and which may fit to your items.
-See generic i18n keys and their list for further details.
+See generic i18n keys for further details.

 Magnolia provides different key generator classes for different items.
 These key generators are responsible for the creation and assignment of the auto-generated keys.